Executive Summary: March 10th PR Energy Week Community Action Challenge in Gurabo

 3. Shifting the Perception of Community Organizations

 Community-based organizations often face the hurdle of being viewed as complications rather than assets.
-This theme emphasizes the need to demonstrate how distributed renewables and local "mutual-aid" responses are integral components of a functional, resilient energy grid.
+Overcoming this obstacle requires demonstrating that distributed solar and local mutual-aid networks, like "Vecinos SOLidarios," are active and vital parts of the solution.

 "The misconception that we are part of the problem, by actively providing solutions." - Brenda Martinez, Sustainable and Community Energy Development Manager, Barrio Eléctrico